ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-11-build-image-with-ENV-and-ARG-instructions/README.md

 ## Outline

-- Part 1 - Create an image for publishing a web page from nginx image
+- Part 1 - Create an image for publishing a web page from the nginx image

-- Part 2 - Create an image with `ENV` instructions for publishing a web page from nginx image
+- Part 2 - Create an image with `ENV` instructions for publishing a web page from an nginx image

-- Part 3 - Create an image with `ARG` instructions for publishing a web page from nginx image
+- Part 3 - Create an image with `ARG` instructions for publishing a web page from the nginx image

-## Part 1 - Create an image for publishing a web page from nginx image
+## Part 1 - Create an image for publishing a web page from the nginx image

 - Create a folder and name it myweb.